 More about me

 I was born and raised in Wellington, New Zealand, with dual British and New Zealand citizenship.
-Though my family is based in Eastbourne, one of the country’s most affluent areas, we have long striven towards a fairer, more egalitarian society.
-My ancestors include figures such as my grandmother Kae Miller, a celebrated environmentalist and pioneering mental health advocate.
-I have also written about my family’s historical involvement in the colonisation of New Zealand.
+Though my family is based in Eastbourne, one of the country’s most affluent areas, we work towards a fairer, more egalitarian society.
+My ancestors include figures such as my grandmother Kae Miller, a celebrated environmentalist and mental health advocate, but also people involved in the injustices of New Zealand’s colonisation.

 After attending Petone College, a relatively deprived (decile 3) state school, I studied at Victoria University of Wellington, earning a BA (English literature and French) and a BA Hons (English literature).
 I then edited the university students’ magazine, Salient, in 2002.